 • Recipients must be born in Nova Scotia.

-• Demonstrated financial need will be an underpinning component for selection.
-The University’s means test will be used to determine need.
+• Demonstrated financial need will be an important consideration for selection, with the University’s means test being used to make this determination.

-• Recipients must be graduates of a Nova Scotia High School with honors; and/or at least an average of 85% or higher.
+• Recipients must be graduates of a Nova Scotia High School with honors, with an entering average of 85% or higher.

 • Preference will be given to graduates of South Colchester Academy in Brookfield or Hants North Rural High School in Kennetcook.
 If (a) recipient(s) cannot be identified in either of these schools, the University will look to other Nova Scotia high schools for students meeting the Scholar-Bursary criteria.